 Annually, SCU makes every attempt to comply with the Jeanne Cleary Disclosure of Campus Security Policy.
 Information is reviewed and updated annually.
-To include information in publications or for questions, comments or remarks, the contact person is the Vice President of Student Engagement & Success.
+To include information in publications or for questions, comments or remarks, the contact person is the vice president for student life.
 SCU publishes an annual crime report and log at the following web page: https://swcu.edu/students/Campus-Safety.